OBS Noise Gate Settings

 Choose ‘Filters’ from the list of options.
 Selecting Filters will open a custom Filters sidebar with more options.

-Step 4: Click on ‘+’ from Filters sidebar, select Limiter and click Close
+Step 4: Click on ‘+’ from Filters sidebar, then select Limiter and click Close

 On the Filters sidebar, click the ‘+’ icon and choose Limiter from all options available.